qlik-oss/core-website/docs/services/qix-engine/script_syntax/10_Formatting_functions.md

 | text     | The string value to be used in combination with the number argument.         |
 | number   | The number to be used in combination with the string in the string argument. |

-In Qlik Sense, all field values are potentially dual values.
+All field values are potentially dual values.
 This means that the field values can have both a numeric value and a textual value.
 An example is a date that could have a numeric value of 40908 and the textual representation ‘2011-12-31’.